 Coorg is adorned with the stunning greenery of the coffee plantations that seem nothing less than resplendent.
 The lovely waterfalls, undiluted landscapes, forts and temples reflecting the rich past and the assortment of fauna and flora has a lot to offer to the visitors of Coorg.
 The misty mountains of this place exude an alluring charm that people seek out.
 The historical buildings represent the royal magnificence that once adorned the region.
-The age-old centres of faith and divinity attract individuals who seek spiritual indulgence.
+The age-old centers of faith and divinity attract individuals who seek spiritual indulgence.
 There is something for everything in this quaint hilly town.
 Here is a list of 20 places to visit in Coorg with some prime attractions and other a bit offbeat.
 Feel free to select your preferred places to visit in Coorg from this list.

 - Visit the Golden Temple of the South

 The Namdroling Nyingmapa Monastery situated in Bylakuppe is regarded as one of the top ten Buddhist monasteries of India which is home to over 5000 monks.
 You can calm your mind amidst the enormous gold-coated idols of Buddha in this serene environment.
 Do visit the handicraft shops selling costumes, artifacts, and shawls dotting the monastery.
 Although the temple does not seem to be vast from the outside, it is quite spacious within.
-The temple complex houses three statues of Lord Buddha which are 40 feet in height and are referred to as Padmasambhava, Amitayus and Buddha.
+The temple complex houses three statues of Lord Buddha which are 40 feet in height and are referred to as Padmasambhava, Amitayus, and Buddha.
 People are permitted to burn incense sticks by remaining seated on carpets covering the marble floor – this enhances the spiritual environment in the temple.
 The walls of the temples feature paintings that depict the phases of the life of Buddha.
 Some paintings as well feature the demons and gods described in Tibetan culture.
-The temple comprise of horns, sacred texts, trumpets, drums, player flags, prayer wheels, prayer beads, bells and incense stick.
+The temple comprises of horns, sacred texts, trumpets, drums, player flags, prayer wheels, prayer beads, bells, and incense stick.
 All these combine to offer an enchanting environment to the visitors.
 If you appreciate great architectural marval with a flavor of spirituality, this attraction should definitely be on your list of places to visit in Coorg and around.

 - Omkareshwara Temple